 - Receive the Right Training: Make sure you get the right training before you use thermal imaging technology.
 To the untrained eye, thermal imaging readings may be confusing and difficult to interpret.
-In time and with some training, however, you will be able to use thermal imaging for water leak detection effectively — allowing you to do your best work and deliver the best results for clients.
+In time and with some training, however, you will be able to use thermal imaging for water leak detection effectively — allowing you to do your work and deliver the results for clients.

 - Consider the Weather: One of the biggest mistakes new users of thermal imaging technology make is letting the weather confuse their readouts and results.
 When you are using an infrared camera for water leak detection consider the time of year and related temperatures.
 For example, in the summer the temperature of the water in the wall, ceiling or floor could be the same as the temperature of the materials, especially if it has been a few days since the damaging event occurred.
 Whereas during colder seasons it will likely be easier to see temperature differences.
 If you are concerned that the seasonal temperatures may affect the thermal imaging readings you might try waiting until evening, when the building materials have started to cool, as the moisture will hold the heat for a longer period of time and you will better be able to see the temperature difference.

 - Always Take Moisture Readings: Thermal imaging for moisture detection should not be a replacement for taking moisture readings.
 You should always take moisture readings, and then use those numbers to reinforce and further confirm what you find with an infrared camera.
 With all the tools and technologies available to you today, there is no reason not to use them all in your recommendations for your clients.